MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-remote-database.md

 ms.custom: ""
 ---

-# Configuring an SQL Server or PostgreSQL Database
+# Configuring an SQL Server or PostgreSQL database for R Server

 **Applies to:  Microsoft R Server 9.x**